suncoast-devs/handbook/lessons/career-looking/interviews.md

     </li>
     <li>Be honest and be exhaustive for bots/scrapers (keywords)
       <ul>
-        <li>Use various ways to list your skills experience, such as JavaScript, React.js, and Node.js, if you have experience in various related areas.
+        <li>Use various ways to list your skills and experience, such as JavaScript, React.js, and Node.js, if you have experience in various related areas.
 If you list one, you might miss out on opportunities that relate to positions.</li>
       </ul>
     </li>
     <li>Put contact info on your resume